On Average-Case Error Bounds for Kernel-Based Bayesian Quadrature: Problem Setup

 We consider both adaptive algorithms (i.e., the algorithm observes $y_1,\dotsc,y_{t-1}$ before choosing $\xv_t$) and non-adaptive algorithms (i.e., all $\xv_1,\dotsc,\xv_T$ are chosen in advance).
-In fact, we will prove our lower bound for adaptive algorithms and our upper bound for a non-adaptive algorithm, thus establishing that there is no adaptivity gap (up to constant factors).
+In fact, we will prove our lower bound for adaptive algorithms and upper bounds for non-adaptive algorithms, thus establishing the stronger type of result in both cases.

-Using the shorthands $\Fc = \Fc_k(B)$ and $\Pc = \Pc(p_{\max})$, the settings in Table \ref{tab:compare} are summarized as follows, the last of which is the one we focus on: \begin{itemize} \item {\bf Noiseless Worst-Case Error:} $\rwst = \sup_{p \in \Pc, f\in \Fc} |I -\Ihat|$. \item {\bf Noiseless Average-Case Error:} $\ravg = \sup_{p \in \Pc, f\in \Fc} \EE\big[ |I - \Ihat| \big]$, where the expectation is over the randomized algorithm. \item {\bf Noisy Average-Case Error:} $\ravgsig = \sup_{p \in \Pc, f\in \Fc} \EE\big[ |I - \Ihat| \big]$, where the expectation is over the randomized algorithm and the noise. \end{itemize} We have omitted a notion of worst-case error for the noisy setting, since there are subtle issues in posing such a setting in a meaningful manner.
+Using the shorthands $\Hk = \Hk(B)$ (as well as $\mat$ or $\se$ when the kernel $k$ is specialized as Mat\'ern or SE) and $\Pc = \Pc(p_{\max})$, the settings in Table \ref{tab:compare} are summarized as follows, the last of which is the one we primarily focus on: \begin{itemize} \item {\bf Noiseless Worst-Case Error:} $\rwst = \sup_{p \in \Pc, f\in \Hk} |I -\Ihat|$. \item {\bf Noiseless Average-Case Error:} $\ravg = \sup_{p \in \Pc, f\in \Hk} \EE\big[ |I - \Ihat| \big]$, where the expectation is over the randomized algorithm. \item {\bf Noisy Average-Case Error:} $\ravgsig = \sup_{p \in \Pc, f\in \Hk} \EE\big[ |I - \Ihat| \big]$, where the expectation is over the randomized algorithm and the noise. \end{itemize} We have omitted a notion of worst-case error for the noisy setting, since there are subtle issues in posing such a setting in a meaningful manner (e.g., see \citep{Pla96}).
 For instance, even if the algorithm is deterministic given the noisy observations, it can still obtain randomness by taking digits after the 1000th decimal point (say) of the observed values $y_t$.
 That is, the randomness from the noise alone could still give the same effect as using a randomized algorithm.